 In general, psychiatrists were more likely to use herbal preparations in children with anxiety or mood disorders than in children with NDDs or ADHD; melatonin was recommended by more than one-third of them (39%) although it is unclear whether it was being used primarily at bedtime for its mild hypnotic effects or as a chronobiotic.
 The physicians recommended for sleep disorders (mainly insomnia) nonprescription antihistamines in 69% of cases and α agonists in 67% of children with MR/DD.
 Trazodone was the second most frequently prescribed medication for children with MR/DD (66%) while sedating antidepressants were used in 75.5% of MR cases.
 Atypical antipsychotics were used by more than half of the psychiatrists in children with MR/DD (52%) and benzodiazepines were used in 21.6% of cases of MR/DD.
 Tricyclic antidepressants were also used for children in these diagnostic groups (25.5%).

 We have to consider that this situation could be specific for the USA, however similar results have been replicated also in other countries (Heussler et al. 2013; Bruni et al., 2004)

-Three recent registry study examined the prescription habits of pediatricians toward sleep disorders in developmental disabilitiesEfron et al.(Efron, Lycett, & Sciberras, 2014) described sleep medication use in a sample of 257 school-aged children with ADHD and of these 57 (22%) were taking sleep medication (melatonin 14% and clonidine 9%).
+Three recent registry study examined the prescription habits of pediatricians toward sleep disorders in developmental disabilities.
+Efron et al.(Efron, Lycett, & Sciberras, 2014) described sleep medication use in a sample of 257 school-aged children with ADHD and of these 57 (22%) were taking sleep medication (melatonin 14% and clonidine 9%).
 Sleep medication use was associated with combined-type ADHD and ADHD medication use.
 The presence of co-occurring internalizing and externalizing co-morbidities was also associated with sleep medication use in ad hoc analyses.

 A recent study in autism spectrum disorders showed that medications for sleep were prescribed in 46% of 4- to 10-year-olds of children affected from autism and sleep difficulties.
 The most common medication used for sleep was melatonin followed by α-agonists, with a variety of other medications taken for sleep (anticonvulsants, antidepressants, atypical antipsychotics, and benzodiazepines).
 Children taking medications for sleep had worse daytime behavior and pediatric quality of life than children not taking sleep medications.
 (Malow et al., 2016)